Pettersson-dev/Pettersson-dev.github.io/_posts/2026-02-21-gateway-cell-based-adapter-architecture.md

 Everyone still talks about “the domain layer”, but no one can really point to where it begins or ends.

+### Common architectural smells I watch for

+When layered architecture starts to decay, the signals are usually subtle at first.
+These are the smells I’ve learned to pay attention to:

+- **Controllers calling repositories directly**
+  A shortcut that quietly bypasses the application and domain layers.

+- **“Just this once” logic in adapters**
+  Business rules creeping into REST controllers, event consumers, or integration code.

+- **An application layer that keeps growing**
+  Use-case orchestration turning into a second domain model.

+- **Domain objects depending on frameworks**
+  Annotations, SDKs, or persistence concerns leaking into core logic.

+- **Shared utility packages used everywhere**
+  Coupling disguised as reuse.

+- **Developers unsure where new logic belongs**
+  When placement becomes a debate, boundaries are already unclear.

+- **Architecture diagrams that look right but don’t match the code**
+  The most dangerous smell of all.

+Individually, these issues feel harmless.
+Together, they’re a reliable indicator that boundaries are no longer doing their job.

 ---

 ## The problem isn’t layers — it’s missing boundaries